Language requirements (for BA students)

 What is the deadline for the proof?

-It is best to show an adequate level of English before starting the degree programme, viz. with the application, or when matriculating.
+Having good English language skills is a prerequisite for studying.
+It is therefore best to show an adequate level of English before starting the degree programme, viz. with the application, or when matriculating.
 Students can prove their English language skills later, though, if they cannot do so before October; the latest that they have to show proof of English language skills is July 15 of the year following their matriculation in English (that is the deadline for reregistering for the following winter semester).
 If they fail to do so then, English or North American Studies cannot be continued in their third semester of studies.
 They can, however, be re-enrolled at a later date.

 How do you prove your English language skills?